nibum2001/vagrant-box/README.md

 This vagrant provision contains mysql and tomcat
 #What You'll need

--Vagrant
+x.
+Vagrant

--VirtualBox
+x.
+VirtualBox

--Disk space and memory for a VM
+x.
+Disk space and memory for a VM

 #Usage

 Clone this project.